 Nagula Chavithi – Nagu means snake and Chaviti means the fourth day of Amavasya (new moon day) after Deepavali.
 This day is considered to be an auspicious day to worship snakes.
 Nagula Chavithi is a festival that is celebrated in Andhra Pradesh with great devotion.

-Its the supreme snake Nagamayya- the seven hooded cobra that is worshiped on this day.
-People observe fast, and as per ritual they offer milk, chalimidi, coconut, vadapappu and nuvula mudda as neivedyam to this foremost god in Hinduism.
-It is regarded to be auspicious to offer milk to Naga Vigraham under bodhi tree.
+It’s the supreme snake Nagamayya- the seven hooded cobras that are worshiped on this day.
+People observe fast, and as per ritual, they offer milk, chalimidi, coconut, vadapappu, and nuvula mudda as neivedyam to this foremost god in Hinduism.
+It is regarded to be auspicious to offer milk to Naga Vigraham under the bodhi tree.
 Snake idols are also placed for a day in homes and worshiped.
 People also perform Naga Vratha.
-In India it is believed that worshiping snake God brings good health and fortune, and that is why we find idols of snake, and snake pits in many temples.
+In India, it is believed that worshiping snake God brings good health and fortune, and that is why we find idols of snake and snake pits in many temples.

-On this day people wake up early in the morning, take a bath and visit the nearby temple with the idols of snake, and perform puja at the snake pit.
-Devotees offer turmeric powder, Kumkum and lighten lamp for peace and prosperity.
-The festival also a symbolizes the peaceful existence of humans and venomous creatures.
+On this day people wake up early in the morning, take a bath and visit the nearby temple with the idols of the snake, and perform puja at the snake pit.
+Devotees offer turmeric powder, Kumkum, and a light lamp for peace and prosperity.
+The festival also symbolizes the peaceful existence of humans and venomous creatures.

 Nagula Chavithi has its significance in Andhra Pradesh, and all the Telugu people regardless of age, caste, gender, creed celebrate this festival.
 According to Hindu mythology, the Gods and the demons asked the godly snake Adi Sesu to churn the Sagara Madhanam or the Milky Ocean.
 While Adi Sesu was doing his job, he got irritated due to some reason, which led him to spurn destructive venom that soon started to engulf the Universe.
 To stop the universe from destruction, the God and the Demon approached Lord Shiva and requested him to stop Adi Sesu.

-As said above there are idols of snake in most of the Shiva temples in South India, they are called “Naga Pratima”.
-These idols are placed under Banyan (Peepal) tree.
-Devotees go there perform puja as per their customs and belief, and wish for a prosperous and happy life.
-This year Nagula Chavithi falls on 27th October, 2014.
+As said above there are idols of snakes in most of the Shiva temples in South India, they are called “Naga Pratima”.
+These idols are placed under the Banyan (Peepal) tree.
+Devotees go there to perform puja as per their customs and belief and wish for a prosperous and happy life.
+This year Nagula Chavithi falls on 29th November 2020.